opendocsg/opendoc-supreme-court-judgements/2019_SGHC_48/report.md

 97     The argument on prejudgment can be readily dismissed.
 In _BOI v BOJ_ (“_BOI_”), the Court of Appeal held that in order for prejudgment to amount to apparent bias, it must be established that the fair-minded, informed and reasonable observer would “suspect or apprehend that the decision-maker had reached a _final and conclusive decision_ before _being made aware of all relevant evidence and arguments which the parties wish to put before him or her_, such that he or she approaches the matter at hand with a closed mind” \[emphasis added\]: at \[109\].

 98     Here, the Magistrate did not reach a decision whether the seized property should continue to be retained by the prosecution, or whether they should be released.
-The proceedings below ended inconclusively with the Magistrate adjourning the hearing pending the decision of this Court on the criminal revision.[\[note: 54\]](#Ftn_54) There was no final, conclusive decision on the matter in which the Magistrate had demonstrated prejudgment.
+The proceedings below ended inconclusively with the Magistrate adjourning the hearing pending the decision of this Court on the criminal revision.[^54] There was no final, conclusive decision on the matter in which the Magistrate had demonstrated prejudgment.

 99     Further, and in any event, the petitioners were given ample opportunity to present arguments and were fully heard on the admission of the documents, and the permissibility of the prosecution being heard _ex parte_.
 The Magistrate was made aware of all relevant evidence and arguments which the petitioners sought to place before her.
 This undermined the contention that the Magistrate’s mind was closed and that she had prejudged the matter.